How to Stay Healthy While Traveling… Naturally!

 You already know how much I love L-theanine, but I thought I would add one more sleep-specific study here to convince you entirely!

 When you think about getting sick on vacation, you probably think about traveler’s diarrhea, seasickness, jet lag, altitude sickness…but what about just a common cold or flu?
 Being exposed to so many new sites and surfaces—subway rails, stairway handrails, taxi and Uber handles, etc—gives you a heightened risk of catching a bug.
 It goes without saying–wash your hands, wash your hands, wash your hands, and also use hand sanitizer!
-But what else can you do before and during your trip?
+But what else can you do before and during your trip (besides making sure you’re also up to date on your flu and COVID vaccinations, of course!)

 Vitamin D levels have linked to a more robust immune system, which makes widespread Vitamin D deficiency even more unfortunate.
 Starting a Vitamin D3 (thought to be used by the body more efficiently than D2) routine at least a month before your trip is a great idea.
 A dosage of 1000 to 2000 IU is generally considered safe, although we recommend working with your doctor so you know your Vitamin D level baseline.
 We like Doctor’s Best brand but almost any D3 is going to do you well.